littlebrighter/alfred--ultimate-currency-converter/README.md

 **Update:** since UCC version 1.12.3 you can also use the API from exchangeratesapi.io.
 You will also need to get an API key, which is available entirely free of charge [here](https://exchangeratesapi.io/pricing).

+**Update:** since UCC version 1.12.6 you can also use the API from currency.getgeoapi.com.
+You will also need to get an API key, which is available entirely free of charge [here](https://currency.getgeoapi.com/currency-plans/).

 ## Prerequisites for users of macOS Monterey 12.0 and later

 Apple no longer ships php bundled with macOS from Monterey 12.0, so you need to install php manually.
 Our recommendation is to go with homebrew.
 Alfred has built-in support for php from [homebrew](https://brew.sh).